AbhinavA10/loc8r-app/README.md

 # Loc8r
-Angular app to find locations with wifi closeby.
+Angular SPA to find locations with wifi nearby

-Uses the MEAN stack: backend REST API built with Mongo, Express and Node.js Frontend built with Angular
+Uses the MEAN stack: backend REST API built with `Mongo`, `Express.js` and `Node.js`.
+Frontend built with `Angular 8`.
+Also uses `font-awesome 5.8.1` and `Bootstrap 4.3.1`

-Uses Font-awesome and Bootstrap

 ## Project Structure
-When you go to my website, you contact the app_server directly.

-### app_server
-- Backend Express Server API
-- built with MVC architecture
-- when you go to my website, the controller in `/app_server` makes requests to `/app_api`
-- CORS headers enabled on API routes so Angular front-end can make requests

 ### app_api
-- REST API for CRUD operations on MongoDB
+REST API for CRUD operations on MongoDB
 - used as a backend for Angular Frontend, to interface with mongo
-- decoupled into a seperate folder in case we need to move it to another server
 - to test the api, use Postman
 - URL parameters are accessed using `req.params`
 - query strings are accessed via `req.query`